How the Social Nervous System is Toxic for Well-being

 Interrupting the Social Nervous System for Health

-The SoNS is powerful.
+The social nervous system is powerful.
 It can help us survival and escape danger, but it can also be the danger.

 Therefore for our well being and health we need to spot when the system goes live and interrupt the contagious passing of stress.

-Read the next blog “How stress becomes contagious” to learn about the clusters of SoNS Behaviours
+Read the next blog to learn about the clusters of stress-led behaviours

 Read more resources by category